d2l-ai/d2l-en/chapter_preliminaries/probability.md

-For example "whether my home alarm goes off" and "whether my house was burglarized" are both binary random variables that we share an underlying sample space.
+For example "whether my home alarm goes off" and "whether my house was burglarized" are both binary random variables that share an underlying sample space.
 Consequently, knowing the value taken by one random variable can tell us something about the likely value of another random variable.
 Knowing that the alarm went off,